maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="rndaexp"></a>
 ### `RND`(*aexp*)

 Returns a random positive number between 0 and 0.999...
-The variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
+In most dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
 Some dialects require an expression in the parentheses; some do not.
 RetroBASIC works with both.

 `RND` is very common in BASIC programs, especially in games.
 In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` that produces an integer between 0 and X is very common.
 It is so common that many programs use a user-defined function to make references to this sequence of operations shorter; an example is Super Star Trek which defines a function called `FNR` near the top of the program and then calls it from many locations.

 Because this series of operations takes some time to complete, a number of dialects offer a simple way to generate integer values directly.
 Unfortunately, there is no standard solution for this operation.
 Some use a separate function like `RAND` for this, while others modify `RND` instead.
 Among those that use `RND`, one common solution is that 0 and 1 return a floating point value as above, whereas other positive values produce a value from 1 to the provided number.

+Another common variation is found in Commodore and BBC BASICs.
+In these dialects, the *aexp* is calculated and different numbers are returned based on the value.
+If the value is zero, it returns a random number based on the system's internal timer, and thus returns a different sequence of values every time it is called.
+If the value is positive, it returns the next number in the sequence starting with that seed, so `X=RND(1)` works in a fashion similar to `RANDOMIZE 1:X=RND()`.
+If the value is negative, it performs the `RANDOMIZE` function with the absolute value of the parameter as the seed value.

+Because there is no way to know which of these optional varieties is being used, it is suggested that in any case where it is not clearly specified, using `RND(0)` is the safest option.

+#### Variations:

+Sinclair QL BASIC allows a range to be specified, `RND(10 TO 50)`.

-#### See:
+#### See also:

 * `RANDOMIZE`